ryx/marketing.js/README.md

 const model = new LastTouchAttributionModel();
 ```

+### Configuration
-Then we create the engine and pass our model and the marketing channel configuration.
+Create the engine and pass the model and the marketing channel configuration.
 The channel configuration - when seen from a technical perspective - is quite simple and straightforward.
 It simply defines a set of rules that are executed sequentially to match against certain environment criteria.
 Nevertheless the entire business logic around marketing channels and attribution handling can be quite complex and requires a bit of background knowledge.

 ```javascript
 const engine = new AttributionEngine(model, [